Subinkvs/expertglass_recommendation/README.md

 # Eyeglass recommendation

-An eyeglasses recommendation system based on an uploaded user image uses machine learning for image analysis techniques to suggest suitable eyewear.
-The process involves:
+An eyeglasses recommendation system, based on an uploaded user image, utilizes machine learning and image analysis techniques to suggest suitable eyewear.
+The system is integrated with Django REST API to provide a seamless user experience.
+The process works as follows:

 1.Image Upload: The user uploads a front-facing image of their face.